 - OHPIP Standards

-After an OHP receives their final rating, the medical director is responsible for notifying the CPSO of any changes to their premises, including:
+The OHP’s medical director is responsible for notifying CPSO of any changes to the premises, including:

 Adverse Events Reporting

 Physicians must report the following events within 24 hours of their occurrence or the physician’s knowledge of the event’s occurrence via the OHPIP tile in the Member Portal:

 - Death within the premises;